Toolauth/wing-combo/README.md

 # Combined Use Board
 This is the **flagship board** for the [Toolauth](https://github.com/Toolauth) project.
+More information about use, setup, and firmware is available in [this repo's wiki](https://github.com/Toolauth/wing-combo/wiki).

 ![Combined use circuit board, front and back](/docs/img/offset-rt-both.png)

-It can allow for the management of power tools, and serve as the gateway for user authorization.
+It can allow for the management of power tools, and serve as the gateway for user authorization in a shared workshop.

 The board has the following features:
 * A stack of relays & a contactor for controlling power to the downstream tool.